Innovative Leadership for

 Rev. Susan Olwa is a registered minister with the Church of Uganda.
 She is challenging the church on the vital role of men in promoting the health of mothers and has helped introduce a curriculum to promote safe motherhood for leaders within the local church.
 These leaders are then sent back into their community to share the important messages.

-Joan Kabayambi is a program coordinator for the Lutheran World.
-During her STM training, she counseled women with obstetric fistula to help them cope and reintegrate in their communities.
+Joan Kabayambi is a program coordinator for Lutheran World.
+During her STM training, she counselled women with obstetric fistula to help them cope and reintegrate in their communities.

 Stephen Kalyebara is a reverend and social worker.
 He has been promoting family planning, antenatal care and adolescent reproductive rights through educational messages on the radio in the very remote region (Fort Portal) of Western Uganda where he works.
-He has also sharing the importance of safe motherhood to parishes so they can promote safe motherhood messages in Sunday morning church services.
+He has also shared the importance of safe motherhood with parishes so they can promote safe motherhood messages in Sunday morning church services.

-Martha Nambuyuga is the program manager for HIV, T.B. and Malaria at the Church of Uganda.
+Martha Nambuyuga is the program manager for HIV, T.B. and malaria at the Church of Uganda.
 She has been educating men and women who attend churches across Uganda about family planning, HIV/AIDS and gender-based violence.
-She also coordinated the distribution of mosquito nets to pregnant mothers and mothers with children under 5 years old to help control malaria infection.
+She also coordinated the distribution of mosquito nets to pregnant mothers and mothers with children under five years old to help control malaria infection.

-Clarissa A. Tumwine is an Administrative Assistant for the International Christian Medical Institute at Uganda Christian University.
+Clarissa Tumwine is an administrative assistant for the International Christian Medical Institute at Uganda Christian University.
 She has been engaged in discussions with women about safe motherhood, including family planning, newborn care and unsafe abortions.